RainMaker1707/C2_prompt/README.md

     ```

     Secondly the prompt give to much informations about how it proceeds to give the answer.
 I'll see to fix this later.
+    Thirdly the prompt keep to generate code to analyze text converted file instead of doing it by text only.